b1065/calculator_cs/README.md

 # calculator_cs
-Simple console calculator written in C# just to show undestanding of basics in this language
+Simple console calculator written in C# just to show my undestanding of basic mechanisms in this language.